daviskj/split_landing_page/README.md

 # split_landing_page
-An example of a simple multi product landing page.
+An example of a simple multi-product landing page.
 Mouse hover on either left/right extends page in given direction.
+The 'Buy Now' buttons are not functional links fot the purpose of this project.